testing20230426/warehouse/README.md

 Mapping to exposed DTO is handled by Mapstruct.

+To test RBAC make sure that first generate the jwt needed token from localhost:8080/warehouse/secured/generateToken

+Use ThirdPartyResource for a demo of RBAC

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: